Enabling the discovery of fast transients: A kilonova science module for the Fink broker: Methodology

-We aim to use the projections of each light curve in these three chosen components as features for further machine learning analysis.
-Thus, it was necessary to allow for more frequent cadences to be coded within each light curve vector, $\bar{v}$, without loss of information.
+We aim to use the projections of each light curve in these three chosen components as features for further machine-learning analysis.
+While we used the same set of basis vectors for both bands of ZTF data, we expect the projections to take into account the variability between the bands.
+Thus, it was necessary to allow for more frequent cadences to be coded within each light-curve vector, $\bar{v}$, without loss of information.
 We achieved this by performing a quadratic spline fit in each component and then representing it in bins of 0.25 days (6 hours), which results in components of 401 dimensions.
-Figure \ref{fig:PCs fit} shows the 3 components, normalized to amplitude 1, as they appear in this final base $\mathcal{P} = [p_1, p_2, p_3]$.
-In what follows, the same set of PCs were used to extract features from both ZTF passbands.
+Figure \ref{fig:PCs fit} shows the three components, normalised to amplitude one, as they appear in this final base $\mathcal{P} = [p_1, p_2, p_3]$.
+In what follows, the same set of PCs was used to extract features from both ZTF passbands.